RaspberryPiFoundation/lesson_format/README.md

 ```
 ./build.py world lessons/scratch lessons/webdev lessons/python output/codeclubworld
-./build.py uk lessons/scratch lessons/webdev lessons/python output/codeclubuk
 ```

 To build the PDFs, specify the `--pdf phantomjs` option as follows:

 ```
 ./build.py --pdf phantomjs world lessons/scratch lessons/webdev lessons/python output/codeclubworld
-./build.py --pdf phantomjs uk lessons/scratch lessons/webdev lessons/python output/codeclubuk
 ```

 There is also a makefile which can be used to automate the process.

-First run `make clone` to build a local copy of all of the source and target repositories, then run `make pages_uk pages_world` or just `make pages_uk`/`make pages_world`.
-You only need to run `make clone` once, and not before every `make pages_uk pages_world`.
+- First run `make clone` to build a local copy of all of the source and target repositories
+- Next, run `make pages_world`.

+You only need to run `make clone` once, and not before every `make pages_world`.

 ## Lesson Formatting